dqdang/grover-algorithm/README.md

 # Grover-Algorithm
-Application of a quantum algorithm on a classical machine.
+Quantum algorithm application on a classical machine.
 Grover's algorithm is a search and find solution returning the highest probable match in an unsorted domain.

 ## Authors:<br />
 DK Lee, Derek Dang